elenaspb2019/ClickHouse/docs/en/query_language/agg_functions/reference.md

 - `x` — Number.
 Expression resulting in numeric [data types](../../data_types/index.md#data_types), [Date](../../data_types/date.md#date) and [DateTime](../../data_types/datetime.md).
 - `determinator` — Number whose hash is used instead of a random number generator in the reservoir sampling algorithm.
 For the function to work correctly, the same determinator value should not occur too often.
 For the determinator, you can use an event ID, user ID, and so on.
 Using integer (0 or greater).
 Function is deterministic due to usage of hash of passed number - the "determinator" - in the algorithm.
-The same determinator value should not occur too often.

 **Returned value**